Estheroyinloye/Sales_Data/README.md

 This analysis was done using microsoft excel.

 #### Data Cleaning
-Used Excel functions such as IF, TRIM, and DATEVALUE to clean the data.
+- Used Excel functions such as IFS, TRIM, and DATE to clean and standardize the data.

 #### Data Analysis
 Used pivot tables to;
-Compare sales (revenue and units sold) across different regions and markets Rank stores by total revenue and units sold Identifying trends and patterns in the fiscal periods
+- Compare sales (revenue and units sold) across different regions and markets
+- Rank stores by total revenue and units sold
+- Identify trends and patterns in the fiscal periods Used conditional formatting to highlight important trends and insights in the data (e.g., top 10 stores, low-performing markets).

 #### Data Visualization
-Created Excel charts (bar charts, line charts, and pie charts) to visualize key metrics, such as revenue trends, top-performing stores, and market performance.
+- Created Excel charts (bar charts, line charts, and pie charts) to visualize key metrics, such as revenue trends, top-performing stores, and market performance.
-Used conditional formatting to highlight important trends and insights in the data (e.g., top 10 stores, low-performing markets).

 ### Formulas used
 ``` excel